kenotron/fluent-ui-react-staging/packages/base/src/components/Menu/README.md

 #### Submenu Items
 A submenu item should have all of the same states and behaviors as menu items with the only difference being that submenu items lack an `onClick` callback.

-Needs to provide a way for menus to open on hover as many submenus have that behavior.
+A submenu item needs to provide a way for menus to open on hover as many submenus have that behavior.

 ##### Open
 The menu item should have different state depending on if it is open or not